Jasraj-Jassar/Maze-Maker-Solver/README.md

 - If there's a wall, it retries with a new random direction.
 - This process continues until the end point is reached.

+**2nd Solution – Smarter Random Maze Solving Algorithm**
+The smarter solver still moves randomly, but it samples the four neighboring cells around the mouse (three directions plus the current goal direction) and inspects the pixel colors (`smarter_random_mode_actions/smarter_random_solver.py:16-39`).

+- A green block (`g >= 120`, `r/b <= 20`) is treated as the goal and immediately chosen so the solver can home in on the end point.
+- Otherwise any dark block (`r/g/b < 200`) is considered a passable path and added to the valid moves before picking one at random, which keeps the mouse exploring only walkable tiles while still avoiding overly deterministic behavior.

 ## Getting Started

 Clone the repository and run the script: